 |Vroom Price (mileage)||Carvana Price (mileage)||CarMax Price (mileage)|

-As you can see, the prices are pretty consistent for the Toyota Camry.
-Vroom’s pricing was slightly higher for the Chevrolet Equinox.
-With the Honda Civic, Vroom’s price is lower but the car has nearly double the miles of the cars on competitor sites.
+As you can see, the prices are pretty consistent across the board.
+Vroom offered a great deal on a Toyota Camry and an average price on the Chevrolet Equinox.
+With the Honda Civic, Vroom’s price is lower and the car I checked out had fewer miles as well.